Hurricanes are dangerous far from the coast. Communities are struggling to prepare

 “We’re flying blind right now,” Berginnis says.
 “We don’t know what the appropriate standard is because we have outdated data that we’re making those assumptions on.”

 After a new federal law was passed in 2022, NOAA began updating rainfall records nationwide.
-Atlas 15, as it’s known, will also take climate change into account, helping city engineers design instructure that will be adequate in the decades ahead.
-The records are expected to be released in 2026 for the lower 48 states, with the rest of the country in 2027.
+Atlas 15, as it’s known, will also take climate change into account, helping city engineers design infrastructure that will be adequate in the decades ahead.
+The records are expected to be released in 2026 for the Lower 48 states, with the rest of the country in 2027.

 “I think we’re going to be having a much different conversation five years from now than we are today,” Berginnis says.